Penn FIRST LEGO League

-Each summer the GRASP lab teaches a 3-week long robotics course for high school students participating in the SAAST program.
+Each summer the GRASP lab teaches a 3-week long robotics course for high school students participating in the ESAP program.
 The course, founded by Dr. Vijay Kumar, is supported by GRASP students, faculty and staff.
 Read More

 The Girls in Engineering Math and Science program is a weeklong summer camp for middle school girls that is hosted by the Advancing Women in Engineering Program.
 The GRASP lab teaches a robotics only track with robotics related lectures and activities.
 Read More

 Every spring the GRASP Lab welcomes 400 K-12 students for the National Robotics Week and Philly Tech Week Philly Robotics Expo.
 Students have a chance to view robotics demonstrations, listen to lectures from robotics faculty, compete in robotics scrimmages, and participate in mechanical, electrical and programming workshops.
 The event is a collaborative effort with Central High School.
 Read More

 Throughout the year the GRASP lab welcomes robotics teams and K-12 classes for one-hour lab tours and extended learning experiences.
 Students get a chance to see the state of the art in robotics and even try hands-on demos.
 Each year, more than 1,300 K-12 students tour the Kumar lab.
 Read More

 The UNITE Summer Mentorship Program (SMP) in Robotics Leadership is a collaborative effort between Penn’s Vice Provost Office and the GRASP Lab and is sponsored by the Army Education Outreach Program.
 Ninth and 10th grade students participate in a four-week course with four instructors and three mentors.
 Activities include programming lessons, engineering design lessons, engineering projects, robotics competition, career day involving industry speakers, field trips to engineering facilities, and tours of GRASP.
 Read More